DebugOfTheRoad/bootstrap3_ie7_ie8/README.md

 bootstrap3_ie7_ie8
 ==================

 Bootstrap 3 has been built 'responsive first'.
-This means that the grid has made heavy use of media queries which are not supported in IE8 ord older versions.
+This means that the grid has made heavy use of media queries which are not supported in IE8 or older versions.

-This results in the these browsers displaying a single column mobile layout.
+This results in these browsers displaying a single column mobile layout.
 Not ideal if you need to support older versions of IE.

-Bootstrap 3 - Amends for IE7 / IE8 will make the grid look acceptable for IE7 and IE8
+Bootstrap 3 - Amends for IE7 / IE8 will make the grid look acceptable for IE7 and IE8.

 Setup
 -----

 bootstrap3_ie7_ie8 requires [Node.js][node] 0.10+.

-You'll also need [Grunt][grunt] to be installed globally , you can do this with `npm install -g grunt-cli`.
+You'll also need [Grunt][grunt] to be installed globally, you can do this with `npm install -g grunt-cli`.

 You'll then need to clone this repo locally and install dependencies with `npm install`.

-Now start the application to watch for any changes to LESS files and will compile the CSS.
+Now start the application which will watch for any changes to LESS files and will compile the CSS.

 ```sh
 $ grunt